hqoss/rabbit_mq/README.md

 First, ensure you point to a valid `amqp_url` by configuring `:rabbit_mq` in your `config.exs`.

+ℹ️ To run RabbitMQ locally, see our [docker-compose.yaml](docker-compose.yaml) for a sample Docker Compose set up.

 ```elixir
 config :rabbit_mq, :amqp_url, "amqp://guest:guest@localhost:5672"
 ```

-ℹ️ For advanced configuration options, consult the [Configuration section](#configuration).
+For advanced configuration options, consult the [Configuration section](#configuration).

 ### Producers